ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

     # 3. store the data with the correct filename
 ```

+Here, ``in_dir`` corresponds to the input directory of the raw files,
+``out_dir`` to the output directory of final reformatted data set and ``cfg`` to
+a configuration dictionary given by a configuration file that we will get to shortly.

+When you type the command ``cmorize_obs`` in the terminal, ESMValTool will call
+this function with the settings found in your configuration files.

 > ## Note
 >
 > Always, always, when modifying or creating new code for the ESMValTool